apache/cassandra/doc/source/configuration/cass_yaml_file.rst

         enabled: false
         # If enabled and optional are both set to true, encrypted and unencrypted connections are handled on the storage_port
         optional: false
-        # if enabled, will open up an encrypted listening socket on ssl_storage_port.
-Should be used
-        # during upgrade to 4.0; otherwise, set to false.
-        enable_legacy_ssl_storage_port: false
         # on outbound connections, determine which type of peers to securely connect to. 'enabled' must be set to true.
         internode_encryption: none
         keystore: conf/.keystore